The Web Health

 Your Crown Doesn’t Fit Properly

-A temporary crown is not custom-made as is the permanent one.
-As a result, it may not provide a tight fit over your tooth.
-If the crown is overly high, it can put added pressure on when you bite down, causing discomfort.
-A crown that doesn’t fit well can also rub on your gums and irritate them.
+A temporary crown is not custom-made like a permanent one.
+As a result, it may not provide a right fit over your tooth.
+If the crown is too high, it can added pressure when you bite, leading to discomfort.

 Tooth Sensitivity and Nerve Exposure